afarhan/bitx40/README.md

 Revision record

+v1.09
+- added RIT (SPLIT) functionality.
+This requires a PTT sense line connected to pin A0 (black wire).
+- simplified tuning range setting in SETTINGS menu
+- less frequent EEPROM writes so that EEPROM will last longer

 v1.08
 - mode (LSB or USB) of each VFO A and B is now also memorized
 - the BITX status (VFO frequencies, modes) is now stored in EEPROM every 10 seconds and retrieved during start up